Do you love coming up with creative solutions to help people work smarter?

 That’s just a short excerpt—the actual job description is much longer.
 It involves working closely with many people, including senior leadership team and the FM and HR teams.

-It’s one thing to have a workplace strategy on paper, but actually implementing it is at least half the battle.
-Those tasked with overseeing workplace strategy are essentially in charge of managing change in the workplace.
+It’s one thing to have a workplace management strategy on paper, but actually implementing a workplace management strategy is at least half the battle.
+Those tasked with overseeing a workplace management strategy are essentially in charge of managing change in the workplace.
 They need to be able to effectively communicate the need for change to senior leadership and employees, consider the impact the change will have on everyone, and then help them embrace the change.

 Workplace Strategy Skills and Relevant Experience